[block id="currency-converter"] [block id="currency-converter"]

 Avoid hot water bath

-Another skincare tip is to take lukewarm showers or baths instead of hot ones.
+In an article by Mayo Clinic, another skincare tip is to take lukewarm showers or baths instead of hot ones.
 Hot water can dry out the skin and make psoriasis worse.
 After showering or bathing, it’s also important to pat the skin dry instead of rubbing it, as rubbing can irritate the skin.
 And wearing loose-fitting, breathable fabrics can help keep the skin from getting too dry or irritated.

 Spend some time under the sunlight

-Since sunlight can help improve psoriasis symptoms, spending time outdoors can be beneficial.
+A study of sunlight effects shows that sunlight can help improve psoriasis symptoms, spending time outdoors can be beneficial.
 However, it’s important to use sunscreen to protect the skin from sun damage.
 Also, dry air can be irritating to the skin, so using a humidifier can help keep the air moist.
 And avoiding extreme temperatures, both hot and cold, can help prevent psoriasis flares.

 Supplements that can help with psoriasis